AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_answer_question.en.html.md

 ### Finding your area

-To make it easier to find questions that are relevant to your area, you can use [search] (<%= help_path anchor: :explore %>) questions according to tags.
+To make it easier to find questions that are relevant to your area, you can [search](<%= help_path anchor: :explore %>) questions by tags.
-Also you can [filter](<%= help_path anchor: :explore %>) unanswered or unresolved issues yet.
+Also you can [filter](<%= help_path anchor: :explore %>) unanswered or unresolved issues.

 ### Answering the question

-Look at existing answers before adding new answer.
+Look at existing answers before adding a new one.
 Do not repeat what was written.
 Vote for good answers.
-If answer is bad, give a negative vote.
+If the answer is bad, give it negative vote and possibly explain in a comment why you did so.